Native women face murder rates 10 times higher than the national average

 Tags: 224th general assembly 2020, 225th general assembly (2022), Advocacy Committee for Women’s Concerns, madison mckinney, may 5, missing and murdered Indigenous women and girls awareness day, Presbyterian Planning Calendar, racial equity advocacy committee, two-spirit people, u.s. department of justice

-Ministries: Advocacy Committee for Women’s Concerns, Racial Equity Advocacy Committee (REAC)
+Ministries: Advocacy Committee for Women and Gender Justice, Racial Equity Advocacy Committee (REAC)